 Trans pupils and students are often told to use the 'accessible' facilities rather than those for their true gender.
 It may then be appropriate to rename these facilities using terms such as 'unisex accessible toilets', 'larger toilet', 'toilet and changing facility' or simply 'toilet' to reduce what is often perceived as the stigma of using toilets commonly identified as 'Disabled Toilet'.
-This will help ensure schools and colleges respect the dignity and privacy of both Trans pupils and students with disabilities, whilst both ensuring everyone's safety and protecting their self-respect.
+This will help ensure schools and colleges respect the dignity and privacy of both Trans pupils and students and also pupils and students with disabilities, whilst both ensuring everyone's safety and protecting their self-respect.